 Youngr was first brought to our attention through a a video on Facebook; a simple sponsored post showing Dario Darnell performing a live bootleg of Temper Trap’s ‘Sweet Disposition’ at a festival.
 Surrounded by an array of instruments he slowly built the track up, layer by layer, to a soaring crescendo.
 That’s all it took to capture our interest so much that we went down to Oslo in Hackney on a Thursday night to check him out.

 As Youngr walked onto the stage to a rapturous applause and began his set, it soon became apparent why he chose to promote himself using a song that wasn’t his.
-Music is entirely subjective, but his songs aren’t anything I’d be rushing to subject myself to again any time soon.
-It isn’t that they’re inherently bad, there’s just nothing that makes them stand out.
+It isn’t that his songs are inherently bad, there’s just nothing that makes them stand out.
 There’s no problem with following the generic formula for a pop song if you can pull it off well, but with Youngr, it fell short.
-He’s followed the recipe to the letter, but the result is bland.
+He followed the recipe to the letter, but the result was bland.

 Photos by Dan Hess.